 To follow along with a visual representation of the debt waterfall schedule, fill out the form below to download the Excel file used for each of the practice exercises.

-Q. “In which part of the capital structure does the value break?”
+The question we’re attempting to answer in the first two exercises are, “In which part of the capital structure does the value break?”

 Before we begin, we will first lay out some of the simplified assumptions that will be used in all of the practice exercises that we will complete: